jacebenson/cedar/docs/docs/directives.md

 }
 ```

-> **Note**: The `auth.ts` file here is the stub for a new RedwoodJS app.
+> **Note**: The `auth.ts` file here is the stub for a new CedarJS app.
 Once you have setup auth with your provider, this will enforce a proper authentication check.

 ### @skipAuth